Practicing

 On Sunday 21th of April 2024 we sow seeds, planted plants, discovered and discussed together in the greenhouse.

-Collage partage with Carolina Tokas Wernick & arvae
+Collage partage with Carolina Tokars Wernick & arvae

 “Collage Partage” was a collaborative open-atelier series that took place on two Mondays: June 12 and 26, 2023, initiated by us along with artist and pedagogue Carolina Tokas Wernick.
 This series encompassed practices of collaging, reading, writing, eating, questioning, and sharing.
 We opened up the space to embrace vulnerabilities, imperfections, and pauses.
 It served as an exercise in transdisciplinary exchange and altering the pace.
 Throughout the day, many scientists and artists participated, turning it into an open process of transdisciplinary exchange.